THE STORY OF A LIFE SPENT IN THE SERVICE OF HUMANITY

 • Organizational structures and teachings for social and therapeutic (welfare) institutions comparisons with clinical psychiatric institutions

-• Professionalisation in home education; the various professions, functions and everyday situations in relation to the tasks of education and therapy; Motivation to choose a career and personality structures.
+• Professionalisation in home education; the various professions, functions, and everyday situations concerning the tasks of education and therapy; Motivation to choose a career and personality structures.

-During this period, I conducted research on the future of at-risk children and in 1976 I added to my professional responsibilities by taking on the role of lecturer at the Swiss Cadre School for the Red Cross within the Department of Anthropology and school of Psychology.
-My role there involved teaching Swiss Red Cross workers subjects such as psychology, anthropology, and conflict resolution.
-I held both positions simultaneously until 1978.
-At which time The Zurich School of Special Education requested my services to teach the subjects of psychiatry, Psychopathology, and special education.
-I taught both here and in The University of Zurich until 1980.
-However, I never stopped studying I participated in international conferences across Europe advocating programs for adult education and attended a variety of psychological training courses to further my knowledge.
+During this period, he conducted research on the future of at-risk children, and in 1976 he added to my professional responsibilities by taking on the role of lecturer at the Swiss Cadre School for the Red Cross within the Department of Anthropology and School of Psychology.
+His role there involved teaching Swiss Red Cross workers subjects such as psychology, anthropology, and conflict resolution.
+He held both positions simultaneously until 1978.
+At this time The Zurich School of Special Education requested his services to teach the subjects of psychiatry, Psychopathology, and special education.
+He taught both here and in The University of Zurich until 1980.
+However, he never stopped studying he participated in international conferences across Europe advocating programs for adult education and attended a variety of psychological training courses to further his knowledge.
 These included:

 • psychoanalysis